shaydulin/async_basics/README.md

 ### 3. Async with callbacks.

 Program uses higher level "selectors" interface to monitor files.
 A server socket is created and registered.
-When it is readable, a client socket is created and registered. event_loop() iterates and calls appropriate functions.
+When it is readable, a client socket is created and registered. event_loop() iterates files and calls appropriate functions.

 - run 3_async_with_callbacks/callbacks.py
 - run nc 127.0.0.1 5000 in as many terminals as You want